The advantages of Veneered Furniture

 Solid woods and veneers are both excellent materials when used in the proper place and well-constructed.
 The following points will help you discern the difference between the two materials, understand their proper usage, and recognize quality craftsmanship.

-Veneer wood pieces begin with thin layers of wood glued together with the grain at the right angles over a thick core.
-This crisscross design reduces the chance of cracks and splits appearing.
+Veneer wood pieces begin with thin layers of wood glued to a very stable substrate.
+This design reduces the chance of cracks and splits appearing.
 Many people mistakenly assume that veneered is inferior or cheap compared to solid wood, but in actual truth, veneers are very often used in high end pieces.

 Veneers offer the following design advantages: